islegmar/estimations/README.md

 - Bug : search stop working
 - When exporting CSV, add a column if there is a warning.
 - In index.html possibility for cleaning from tree some config data / project
+- When showing the timeline (monthly), add some degradation or something else to put empty before start / after end
+- Ad some logic to { duration, start, end } so if duration is set => end=start + duration OR start=end - duration